DevCabin/jojo-2.0/README.md

 # jojo-2.0
 An assistant with a very particular set of skills.
+Or, "A modern speech interface for interacting with Anthropic's Claude AI".